gregorynicholas/pacman/README.md

 run the proxy server and navigate to the url `http://localhost:3128/proxyserver.pac` file will best illustrate how the javascript-like syntax will work:
     `python server.py`

+## use cases?
+- useful for developing and testing domains and sub-domains on a local machine.
+- debug cross domain cookies
+- debug iframe message passing